ParvPara/RAG_Multiagent/README.md

 2. **Qdrant Connection Issues**: Verify your Qdrant Cloud URL and API key are correct
 3. **Document Upload Fails**: Check that the file format is supported (PDF, DOCX, TXT)
 4. **Frontend Can't Connect**: Verify `NEXT_PUBLIC_API_URL` points to your running backend
+5. **Login Issues**:
+   - Make sure `NEXT_PUBLIC_ACCESS_KEY` is set in your `.env.local` file
+   - Restart your frontend server after changing environment variables
+   - Verify the access key matches what you're entering in the login form

 ### Getting API Keys